HL Gender Pay Gap Report 2022

 Proportion of male and female UK colleagues per role level

 There are a number of reasons why gender pay gaps have happened over time.
-We know that in the past there have been greater numbers of men working in the financial services, fin tech and tech industries compared to women and this has led to disproportionate numbers of men in senior roles and we can see this is also true of HL.
-The diversity of our senior leadership team today reflects the historic make up of our workforce.
+We know that in the past there have been greater numbers of men working in the financial services, fintech and tech industries compared to women and this has led to disproportionate numbers of men in senior roles – we can see this is also true of HL.

-We want to do more to create opportunities for women to move on to more senior roles.
+We want to do more to create opportunities for women, and other members of protected characteristics groups, to move on to more senior roles.
 Our Inclusion and Diversity Strategy and accompanying action plan focuses on building a diverse and inclusive workforce which will support the reduction in our gender pay gap over time.
-Actions include:

 - Training - training around inclusive recruitment and inclusive team working to ensure we have managers with the knowledge and skills to support our inclusive culture

 - Recruitment - targeted campaigns and more early careers entry points into the organisation to access a broader and more diverse pool of talent

 - Partnerships – initiate and sponsor partnerships that align with our priorities such as Women Ahead and Women on Boards

 - Data and insight – collect and analyse data that helps us identify barriers and create forums for senior leaders to hear directly about the experiences of women at HL

 - Networks – our employee networks aim to create a workspace where all gender identities are value equally and to raise the confidence of women to progress their careers